unsik6/CUDA_BY_EXAMPLE/README.md

 }
 ```

 &nbsp;&nbsp; But you know that the code above is not enough.
 You have to design the function <i>add</i> run with kernel.
 And the function must run in multi-process or multi-thread.
-Moreover, you have to control the race condtion because scheduling is a non-deterministic part to programmers, and you also have to control the deadlock because the shared memory is two, three arrays <i>a</i>, <i>b</i> and <i>c</i>.<br/>
+Moreover, you have to control the race condtion because scheduling is a non-deterministic part to programmers, and you also have to control the deadlock because the shared memory is three arrays <i>a</i>, <i>b</i> and <i>c</i>.<br/>

 <p id = "05PP_VS"></p>